djradon/predicates/README.md

 id: IyZFOd5fmGqROW9egX6uO
 title: README
 desc: ''
-updated: 1632407211210
+updated: 1633441300324
 created: 1630296394435
 ---
-# predicates

 ## recommended format

-- first line is a description of the predicate, oriented towards explicating its usage in a "tool-tip" voice.
+- first line is a description of the predicate (the "lead"), oriented towards explicating its usage in a "tool-tip" voice.